 What do I need to do?

 The first step in getting ready for STP is getting up-to-date accounting software or ensuring your existing payroll supplier is compliant.
-Thankfully, if you’re a QuickBooks Online customer, you are ready to go for STP, thanks to our partnership with KeyPay.
+Thankfully, if you’re a QuickBooks Online customer, you are ready to go for STP, thanks to our built-in payroll solution from KeyPay.

-You can find out more about the specific process to set up STP through KeyPay here.
+You can find out more about the specific process to set up STP here.
 Essentially, once you have enabled electronic lodgement and STP within the platform, lodging a pay event is quite simple.
 You can also ask your registered tax or BAS agent to report your STP for you.

 What are the benefits?